Aliabunada/Ymmy_Menu/README.md

   - splash screen
   - shared preferences
   # Development
-   In first of June is the date that i written the first line of code, last code is in 5th of June
+   In the first of June is the date that I wrote the first line of code, the last code is on the 5th of June